Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

 USE IN SPECIFIC POPULATIONS

-Teratogenicity studies in mice using the subcutaneous route resulted in fetotoxicity at the highest dose tested (1 mg/kg) and teratogenicity at all dose levels tested down to 0.03 mg/kg.
-These doses are approximately 1.4 and 0.04 times, respectively, the human topical dose of Olux-E Foam based on body surface area comparisons.
-Abnormalities seen included cleft palate and skeletal abnormalities.
+Embryofetal development studies conducted with clobetasol propionate in mice using the subcutaneous route resulted in fetotoxicity at the highest dose tested (1 mg/kg) and malformations at all dose levels tested down to 0.03 mg/kg.
+Malformations seen included cleft palate and skeletal abnormalities.

-In rabbits, clobetasol propionate was teratogenic at doses of 0.003 and 0.01 mg/kg.
-These doses are approximately 0.02 and 0.05 times, respectively, the human topical dose of Olux-E Foam based on body surface area comparisons.
-Abnormalities seen included cleft palate, cranioschisis, and other skeletal abnormalities.
+In an embryofetal development study in rabbits, subcutaneous administration of clobetasol propionate resulted in malformations at doses of 0.003 and 0.01 mg/kg.
+Malformations seen included cleft palate, cranioschisis, and other skeletal abnormalities.

+There is no information regarding the presence of clobetasol propionate in breast milk or its effects on the breastfed infant or on milk production.
 Systemically administered corticosteroids appear in human milk and could suppress growth, interfere with endogenous corticosteroid production, or cause other untoward effects.
-It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable quantities in breast milk.
-Because many drugs are excreted in human milk, caution should be exercised when Olux-E Foam is administered to a nursing woman.
+It is not known whether topical administration of clobetasol propionate could result in sufficient systemic absorption to produce detectable quantities in human milk.
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Olux-E Foam and any potential adverse effects on the breastfed infant from Olux-E Foam or from the underlying maternal condition.

 Use in pediatric patients younger than 12 years is not recommended because of the risk of HPA axis suppression.